Welcome To The

 Wivenhoe Fingringhoe and Rowhedge Ferry

-Head to the floating pontoon on Lion’s Quay opposite the rowing club’s tea hut.
+Head to the floating pontoon on Lion’s Quay next to The Anchor and opposite the rowing club’s tea hut.

-Head to the end of Ferry Road where it meets the river.
-Keep in mind it’s only possible to land if the water is right, please don’t rely on a pick up or drop off from here.
-If you’d like to use this point hail the ferry skipper from the river bank as they pass.
+At the end of Ferry Road or next to pillbox on right.
+It’s only possible to land if the water is right, don’t rely on a stop here.
+Hail the ferry skipper from the bank.